WebDevStudios/wds-acf-blocks/documentation/Blocks.md

 Blocks will render a preview of themselves in the Gutenberg block picker, when a block preview image is put into `/assets/images/block-previews/blockname-preview.jpg`.

+For any new blocks you create, you will need to add a screenshot of that block to your project and update the filename in your block render file.

 ## Inner Blocks

 Blocks can accept Inner Blocks.
 This can be disabled in several ways; the easiest is to simply update the `$abs_defaults` array with `'allowed_innerblocks' => []`.
 Alternatively, you can also set `'jsx' => false` inside that block's `block.json`.